 I couldn’t fault this place if I wanted to.
 Staying here is not something I could normally afford, but we were fortunate to be gifted a weekend for our anniversary by good friends.
 However, if I had the money I would gladly spend it here.
 Plain and simple, it’s really that good, even for spoiled travelers.

 Chiang Mai’s trendy, hip and happening part of town.
 Shopping malls, coffee shops, vegan eateries and hipster bars all around.
 The average accommodation in this part of town is certainly a step up from the typical Thai ramshackle guesthouse and so are the price levels.
 Even dorm beds are twice the usual.
 But agreed, they deliver!

 Budget = from THB500 to THB1000

-One of the more affordable options in the area, but not less in quality.
-Strategically located in the heart of Nimman road, close to everything.
-The rooms are spacious, comfortable and have everything you need, incl. a fridge and microwave.
-The owner was very friendly and supplied us with great food tips.
+One of the more affordable options in the area, but certainly not less in quality.
+Close to everything, yet very quiet.
+The rooms are spacious, comfortable and have everything you need.
+Very pleasant owner couple that gave some good tips about the area.
 We really felt at home here.